CheVeraId/domainauth-spec/draft-narea-domainauth.md

 1. **TTL Constraints:**
   - Services MUST specify a maximum TTL for signatures.
-  - The TTL MUST be within the range of 1 second to 90 days.
+  - The TTL MUST be within the range of 1 second to the limit specified in {{maximum-validity-period}}.
   - For the minimum TTL, several minutes is recommended to account for clock drift.
   - Services SHOULD choose the shortest TTL that meets their requirements.
 2. **Content Type Restrictions:**